Kernix13/tarp-configurations/README.md

 1. Include 4:5 ratio in Diagonal configs?
 If so, how?
 New file for square and 4:5?
 1. Double check why configAngles differ for Hex Diamond from Diamond?
 1. Ask Geek37 to double check my Miners Tent equations since it has 3D geometry.
-1. `sleepClr` has to be calulated using the inner diagonal (Make a note) for a config or two
 1. Make it pretty: Choice images, 33 Inkscape graphics, and fantastic Tailwind cards
 1. **CommonForLoop.js**: Looks like I don't know how to add the nested for loop into a function, export it, and then use it - got two empty arrays first time, then errors after that: DELETED
+1. no DaisyUI clsses?
-1. added Config.js as a ES6 class
+1. added Config.js as a ES6 class - why?

 **MAIN TO-DO**: Get onSubmit and onChange to work and output EVERYTHING!